What do sellers see as challenging?

 Only when you have a good sense of what's going on in your organization can you decide which buttons to push to make the greatest improvements.
 Even small efforts to track key sales metrics can quickly drive better results.

 I spend a good percentage of my time selling.
 I also spend a lot of time coaching and training sales teams.
 One question that comes up time after time is, "How do I shorten the sales cycle?"

 My quick response is usually, "Have more in each stage of your pipeline at all times, so the sales cycle just seems shorter."

 Of course, that rarely makes anyone feel better.
-So based on RAIN Group’s research and experience, here are the first five of ten commandments that will help make your sales process move more quickly.
+So based on our experience, here are 10 rules that will help make your sales process move more quickly:

 When buyers buy something, one of two things must be true:

 2. They want to buy.